 DIFFUSED REDNESS of the skin, across the cheeks and the nose, is the temporary reaction to ordinary situations such as sudden changes in temperature, alcohol or spicy food consumption.
-Over time these may progress to erythrosis and couperose.
+Over time may progress to erythrosis and couperose.
 ERYTHROSIS is when there is permanent dilation of blood vessels on the face, especially across the cheeks and the nose.
 COUPEROSE vessels are more dilated than others and are clearly visible over a background of erythrosis.
 15% of the population is affected by this skin condition that may lead to rosacea.
 It is important to pay attention to these vasco-reactive skins in order to improve the aesthetic aspect and prevent their characteristic signs from getting worst.

 Rosacea cannot be cured but may be controlled and its progression limited.
 If you are using a prescribed medicated product from a dr. please allow 10 minutes after application before applying another product over it.....
 Rosacea is a disorder found usually in the 25-60 yrs age group but if you are genetically predisposed it can develop at any age!.